open-component-model/ocm/docs/reference/ocm.md

   The are temporarily stored in the filesystem, instead of the memory, to avoid blowing up the memory consumption.

+- <code>ocm.software/compositionmode</code> [<code>compositionmode</code>]: *bool* (default: false

+  Composition mode decouples a component version provided by a repository implemention from the backened persistence.
+Added local blobs will and other changes witll not be forwarded to the backend repository until an AddVersion is called on the component.
+  If composition mode is disabled blobs will directly be forwarded to the backend and descriptor updated will be persisted on AddVersion or closing a provided existing component version.

 - <code>ocm.software/signing/sigstore</code> [<code>sigstore</code>]: *sigstore config* Configuration to use for sigstore based signing.

   The following fields are used.